Charter of the Audit Committee of the Board of Directors of Ambu A/S

 The Audit Committee will regularly inform the Board of Directors of discussions and present recommendations to the Board of Directors.
 Further, the Board of Directors will receive the minutes of meetings of the Audit Committee, while all material presented to or prepared by the Audit Committee will be available to all members of the Board of Directors upon request.

-This charter was approved by the Board on 19 August 2013
+This Charter was approved by the Board on 25 August 2020

 Chairman of the Board